Sahil1742000/Scylladocumentationj/README.md

 **How ScyllaDB is Better:**

 **Performance**: ScyllaDB outperforms Cassandra due to its modern, multi-threaded architecture.
 ScyllaDB uses the full potential of modern multi-core CPUs and RDMA, whereas Cassandra often faces performance bottlenecks because of its single-threaded nature and the inefficiencies of Java's garbage collection.
-Lower Latency: ScyllaDB achieves lower latency even under heavy loads, thanks to its efficient handling of concurrent requests and its use of C++ (compared to Java in Cassandra).
+**Lower Latency**: ScyllaDB achieves lower latency even under heavy loads, thanks to its efficient handling of concurrent requests and its use of C++ (compared to Java in Cassandra).

-Scalability: ScyllaDB automatically balances loads across nodes, minimizing the need for manual tuning and reducing operational overhead.
+**Scalability:** ScyllaDB automatically balances loads across nodes, minimizing the need for manual tuning and reducing operational overhead.
 While Cassandra does offer scalability, it often requires more manual management of data replication and partitioning.

 Learn more: Apache Cassandra

 **2. MongoDB******